ftsrg/ingraph/ingraph-relalg2tex/README.md

-# Cypher to relational algebra
+# Relational algebra to TeX

-This project contains the source code to convert the openCypher query specification to relational algebra.
+This project contains the source code to convert relational algebra expressions to TeX, using the [`forest`](https://www.ctan.org/pkg/forest) package.